pbillett/fract_ol/README.md

   - B:  c/v/b/n
 - Escape: Quit

-Ps: Warning, this project are not currently using openCL to accelerate rendering.
+<i>Ps: Warning, this project are not currently using openCL to accelerate rendering.
-On some processors(ex: on linux config), a good way to accelate the rendering is simply to reduce the size from 1000x1000 to 540x480 in fractol.h and recompile with make re.
+On some processors(ex: linux), a good way to accelate the rendering is to reduce the windows size from 1000x1000 to 540x480 in fractol.h and recompile with make re.</i>